İlhan Palut: Çaykur Rizespor

 On 13 June 2023, After Bülent Korkmaz's contract with Çaykur Rizespor came to an end, the club decided to appoint İlhan Palut as their new coach.
 In his first season in charge, Palut led Çaykur Rizespor to a 9th-place finish in the Süper Lig, with the team securing 14 wins, 8 draws, and 16 losses over 38 matches, finishing with 50 points and a goal difference of -10.

 In the 2024–25 season, the team once again finished 9th in the league, recording 15 wins, 4 draws, and 17 losses in 36 matches, ending the campaign with 49 points and a goal difference of -6 (52 goals scored and 58 conceded).
 In the Turkish Cup, Rizespor competed in the group stage (Group A), where they finished 4th, earning 4 points from 1 win, 1 draw, and 1 loss, and failed to progress to the knockout rounds.

 On 16 June 2025, Çaykur Rizespor announced that they had reached a one-year agreement with İlhan Palut to continue as the club’s head coach for the 2025–26 season.
 Having served in the role since 2023, Palut was praised by the club for his consistent leadership over the previous two years.
 The renewal was publicly welcomed by the club, which extended its congratulations to Palut and his technical staff.

+On 29 November 2025, following a 1–0 defeat against Kayserispor, Palut submitted his resignation to the Çaykur Rizespor board immediately after the match.
+The decision came amid a run of poor results in the Süper Lig, with the team struggling to maintain consistency throughout the autumn period.
+After evaluating the club’s recent performances and overall direction, the board accepted Palut’s resignation, bringing an end to his tenure that had begun in June 2023.

+On 29 November 2025, Palut resigned from his position as the head coach of Çaykur Rizespor following a 1–0 home defeat against Kayserispor in the Süper Lig.
+In his post-match statement, Palut explained his decision by stating that the team "needed a new voice" and a "new breath," emphasizing that while he did not typically step back from challenges, he believed a change was necessary for the club's benefit.
+The club's board accepted his resignation, thanking him for his service since June 2023.
+During his tenure, Palut managed the team for 96 official matches, recording 37 wins, 17 draws, and 42 losses.

+Konyaspor (Second term)

+On 6 February 2026, Palut returned to Konyaspor for his second spell as head coach, following the dismissal of Çağdaş Atan.
+He signed a one-and-a-half-year contract with the club, tasked with stabilizing the team after a ten-match winless streak in the Süper Lig.